Know your options for Medicare plans in Texas, whether you’re looking for Original Medicare or Medicare Advantage.

 Plans calculated based on Austin ZIP code 78745.

-Medigap plans are standardized plans sold by private insurance companies.
+are standardized plans sold by private insurance companies.
 These plans are designed to pick up costs where Original Medicare leaves off in coverage.
-There are 10 standardized plans available in Texas designated by different letters of the alphabet (A, B, C, D, F, G, K, L, M, and N).
-Plans C & F are only eligible to those who became eligible for Medicare prior to January 1, 2020.
+There are 12 standardized plans available in Texas designated by different letters of the alphabet (A, B, C, D, F, G, K, L, M, and N).
+Plans C & F are only eligible to those who became eligible for Medicare prior to Jan.
+1, 2020.

 Who Medigap plans are best for: Medigap is a good fit if you utilize benefits frequently, do not want to be restricted to a small coverage area, and prefer to choose your own provider.
 You should not choose a supplement if you cannot afford the monthly premium and you want extra benefits available with Medicare Advantage, such as having the PDP, dental, vision, and hearing benefits included.